 Examine your shingles thoroughly from ground level or a steady ladder.
 Look for ones that are damaged or that no longer have their protective coating.
 Over time, storms can cause surface damage.
 To keep your roof in repair, replace any shingles that are no longer attached properly or are openly gaping.

 It generally takes about one to five days to replace a roof.
-Things that could influence this timeline include the size of your roof, how easily accessible it is, and the weather in Chanhassen during the timeframe. .
+Things that could influence this timeline include the size of your roof, how easily accessible it is, and the weather in Chanhassen during the process. .